 True story: We like to buy this derm-approved pick in bulk at Costco to ensure that we never, ever run out (the horror).
 It boasts a unique moisturizing complex that includes, among other things, glycerin and lipids to penetrate those top layers of the skin where hydration is most needed.
 On top of that, it’s also specifically formulated not to disrupt your skin’s microbiome, which is noteworthy because more and more research shows that a disrupted microbiome is the culprit behind all sorts of skin issues.
 It also sudses beautifully, rinses cleanly, and has a subtle yet fresh scent.
 And it’s cheap!

 Best Budget: Olay Moisture Ribbons + Shea and Manuka Honey Body Wash

 Byrdie associate editor Holly Rhue loves this cheapie pick.
-Despite the price, it feels just as luxe and special as much more expensive options, packed with shea butter to make it nice and creamy while you wash and leave skin feeling noticeably softer long after you get out of the shower, too.
+Despite the price, it feels just as luxe and special as much more expensive options, packed with shea butter to make it nice and creamy while you wash and leave skin feeling soothed and noticeably softer long after you get out of the shower, too.
 Olay offers several versions of this product, but we like this one for the subtly sweet honey scent.

 Best for Sensitive Skin: CeraVe Hydrating Body Wash